Geetha63/MS-Teams-Scripts/Group or TeamsCreationRestrictionPolicy/README.md

 Provide the Global Administrator credentials or AzureAD Administrator credentials when it prompts

-Script will restrict or allow the group users based on AllowGroupCreation input
+The script will restrict or allow the group users based on AllowGroupCreation input

 # Output
 The last line of the script will display the updated settings: